 - and sheer “joie de vivre”!

-Travel in Europe has never been so good for young people and so easy.
+Travel in Europe has never been so beneficial for young people and accessible.
 Do some online research and get information about all the possibilities, discounts, and specific offers for young people.

 Don’t be passive.
 Don’t let anyone put you off.

-If you want to see Europe with your Spanish student visa, what are you waiting for?
-As the advert says “Just Do It”.
+What are you waiting for if you want to see Europe with your Spanish student visa?
+As the advert says, “Just Do It”.

 Now I’ll give you some practical advice and share some great experiences.